apache/iotdb/docs/UserGuide/Cluster/Cluster-Concept.md

 ConfigNode is the control node of the cluster, which manages the cluster's node status, partition information, etc. All ConfigNodes in the cluster form a highly available group, which is fully replicated.

+Notice：The replication factor of ConfigNode is all ConfigNodes that has joined the Cluster.
+Over half of the ConfigNodes is Running could the cluster work.

 DataNode stores the data and schema of the cluster, which manages multiple data regions and schema regions.
 Data is a time-value pair, and schema is the path and data type of each time series.

 Client could only connect to the DataNode for operation.